 Everything Everywhere All at Once is the April 2022 box-office surprise from writer-directors Daniel Kwan and Daniel Scheinert (often referred to as “The Daniels” or just “Daniels”) that brings together existential explorations of multiple-reality theory and nihilism, with martial-arts action, comedy, and a touching story about an immigrant family going through a multidimensional, non-linear reckoning in which their shaky bonds are reconsidered.
 The film is also chock-full of references to other films.

-In discussing EEAAO’s intertextuality, Kristy Puchko, author of the aforementioned article, employs the term “poignant postmodernism”; but Kwan instead identifies “metamodernism” as a more apt description of the controlling epistemic sensibility of his film:
+In discussing EEAAO’s intertextuality, Kristy Puchko, author of the aforementioned article, employs the term “poignant postmodernism”; but then Kwan instead identifies “metamodernism” as a more apt description of the controlling epistemic sensibility of his film:

 With allusions, there’s a danger that the filmmaker is using a cheap trick to engage their audience, referencing a popular thing the viewer already presumably loves.
 However, the allusions that Daniels employ — be they references to their casts’ other films, a rampaging Racacoonie, or a DIY Jurassic Park theme — feel personal, like a poignant form of postmodernism.
 When I posed this to Daniels, Kwan pondered, “I think that’s the version of post-postmodernism that we’re hunting for — that metamodernism, if I’m going to be obnoxious.”